Laboratoire-de-Chemoinformatique/Synt-On/README.md

 [Back to Table of Contents](https://github.com/Laboratoire-de-Chemoinformatique/Synt-On#table-of-contents)

-In case if BB contain protective groups, protected synthons will be discarded by default
+If BB contain protective groups, protected synthons will be discarded by default

 ```python
 >>> from SyntOn.src.SyntOn_BBs import mainSynthonsGenerator